frame-r/RenderMaster/README.md

 * Deferred or Forward+

 ## Building and installation engine
 Clone repositiory.
-Build solution Engine.sln located in build/ directory.
-I use Visual Studio 2017 (15.8.2).
+Build solution Engine.sln located in "build" directory (VS 2017 required).
 Then you should register Engine.dll in Windows Registry.
-Just run cmd.exe as Administrator, navigate to build/ directory and type "install.bat release" for release build or "install.bat debug" for debug build.
-See build/Example.vcxproj for more details.
+Just run cmd.exe as Administrator, navigate to "build" directory and type "install.bat release" for release build or "install.bat debug" for debug build.

 ## Example
 ```cpp